dobots/website/README.md

 If you want to adjust the theme, you have to navigate to "\_includes/themes/flat/" and "assets/themes/flat/".

 For running on Heroku, there is a Gemfile added.
+You add for example kramdown to it, or oembed and run "bundle install".

 ## Copyrights